AlanOC91/pslegends-docusaurus/docs/writing/editor.md

 ![Game Profile Output](/img/gameprofile_output.png)

+## Summary

+To summarize, if you were writing a review article you should:
+- Set the category and tags.
+- Set the featured image.
+- Set the excerpt.
+- Set the title.
+- Write your article.
+- Add a "Slider" block with images to the end of the article.
+- Add a "Joys and Cons" block with pros and cons after the "Slider" block.
+- Add a "Rating" block with a rating after the "Joys and Cons" block.
+- Add the game to the "Game Profile" section.
+Don't worry too much about this step if a game is missing, we will make sure it's set before publishing your article.

 ## Submitting for Review

 Once you have finished writing your article, you can submit it for review.
 This will send a notification to the PSLegends staff that an article is ready for review.
 Once an article is submitted for review, it is then reviewed by a member of the PSLegends staff.
 Once approved, the article will be published to the site.